-Sumatanga Mountain Trail is a 7.8 mile loop trail located near Gallant, Alabama and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Sumatanga Mountain Trail is a 2.4 mile lightly trafficked out and back trail located near Gallant, Alabama that features a lake and is rated as moderate.
+The trail is primarily used for hiking and trail running and is accessible year-round.

 Great!!
 I ❤ Sumatanga!!

 Great hike.
 Coming down can be tricky when its wet.

 This is a great hike, definitely not the easiest I have hiked... but the view from the top is amazing.